PaddlePaddle/Serving/doc/WINDOWS_TUTORIAL.md

 **Configure Python environment variables to PATH**: First, you need to add the directory where the Python executable program is located to the PATH.
 Usually in **System Properties/My Computer Properties**-**Advanced**-**Environment Variables**, click Path and add the path at the beginning.
 For example, `C:\Users\$USER\AppData\Local\Programs\Python\Python36`, and finally click **OK** continuously.
 If you enter python on Powershell, you can enter the python interactive interface, indicating that the environment variable configuration is successful.

-**Install wget tool**: Because all the downloads in the tutorial and the built-in model download function in `paddle_serving_app` all use the wget tool, download the binary package at the [link](http://gnuwin32.sourceforge.net/packages/wget.htm), unzip and copy it to `C:\Windows\System32`, if there is a security prompt, you need to pass it.
+**Install wget**: Because all the downloads in the tutorial and the built-in model download function in `paddle_serving_app` all use the wget tool, download the binary package at the [link](http://gnuwin32.sourceforge.net/packages/wget.htm), unzip and copy it to `C:\Windows\System32`, if there is a security prompt, you need to pass it.

-**Install Git Tools**: For details, see [Git official website](https://git-scm.com/downloads)
+**Install Git**: For details, see [Git official website](https://git-scm.com/downloads)

 **Install the necessary C++ library (optional)**: Some users may encounter the problem that the dll cannot be linked during the `import paddle` stage.
 It is recommended to [Install Visual Studio Community Edition](https://visualstudio.microsoft.com/), and install the relevant components of C++.